New Jersey. A State of Resilience

 While the shore is typically quiet in the winter months, the state’s resilience is best reflected in the livelihood and offerings of summer.
 With summer kicking into full gear, the restored and rebuilt beaches and attractions of New Jersey are ready to show their faces once again.

 Long Beach Island was hit hard by Hurricane Sandy, with much of its coastline destroyed and demolished.
 After the rebuild, the beaches of Long Beach Island including North Beach, Surf City, and Barnegat Light have been fully restored and are back in business.
-Places like The Surflight Theatre, celebrating its 65th anniversary this year, suffered damage from the storm but has fully recovered with the aid of volunteers and community support.

 The shore towns of Asbury Park, Point Pleasant Beach and Spring Lake experienced less damage, and have continued to thrive in Hurricane Sandy’s wake.
 While the Asbury Park boardwalk did suffer some damage, it has been fully restored and open for visitors for over a year.
 Jenkinson’s Boardwalk on Point Pleasant’s Beach has also made a full recovery as seen in the numerous events hosted there this summer including their Fireworks at Dark show every Thursday night throughout the summer.